-Is an underwater camera assistant, underwater light operator, second camera operator and safety diver who works for wildlife documentaries, projects about science and conservation and art documentaries about the Sea.
-Her roles extend to being a fixer and production assistant.
-Her recent credits include the BBC series Blue Planet-II, the series Spy in the Wild, National Geographic’s Perpetual Planet, the documentary “Nomads” for Smithsonian, and the series of short documentaries Mares Mexicanos.
+Liisa Juuti is an underwater camera operator, underwater light operator, safety diver and fixer who works for wildlife documentaries about oceans.
+Her problem solving and multi-tasking skills become handy when organizing a shoot: from the communication with the local fishermen, dealing with the filming permit processes to planning and coordinating the logistics, she won't miss a detail.
+Her recent credits include Spy in the Wild 1 & 2 (John Downer Productions), Blue Planet II (BBC), Perpetual Planet (National Geographic), Nomads (Oscura Productions & Smithsonian) and Wild West: Coast (BBC).
 She is currently involved in various wildlife programmes now in production and is working in personal projects about conservation and awareness.
 A native from Finland, she lives in La Paz, Baja California.